tlu-dt-nlp/EstGEC-L2-Corpus/README.md

 ## References

 * The dataset has been used to evaluate the [GEC](https://koodivaramu.eesti.ee/tartunlp/corrector) toolkit developed in collaboration by the language technology groups of the University of Tartu and the Tallinn University.
-The L1 subset of the corpus is being annotated at the University of Tartu.
+The L1 subset of the EstGEC corpus is being annotated at the University of Tartu.
-* The M2 Scorer adapted for the EstGEC corpus can be found [here](https://github.com/TartuNLP/estgec/tree/c3e7bba56f9b20c80f4a63d0e1d5abc17f96aaf9/M2_scorer_est).
+* The M2 Scorer adapted for EstGEC corpus can be found [here](https://github.com/TartuNLP/estgec/tree/c3e7bba56f9b20c80f4a63d0e1d5abc17f96aaf9/M2_scorer_est).
 * Conference presentations:
   * [8th Estonian Digital Humanities Conference, October 5-7, 2022, Tallinn](https://dh.org.ee/wp-content/uploads/sites/3/2022/10/Allkivi_Metsoja_et_al_slides_DH2022.pdf)
   * [20th Annual Conference of Applied Linguistics, April 27-28, 2023, Tallinn](https://www.rakenduslingvistika.ee/wp-content/uploads/2023/05/02_Allkivi-Metsoja_jt_Veamargendusega_korpus_grammatikakontrollija.pdf) (in Estonian)